Gravitational lensing by a photon sphere in a Reissner-Nordstr\"{o}m naked singularity spacetime in strong deflection limits: Introduction

-where $\bar{c}$ and $\bar{d}$ can be characterized by the parameters of the spacetime if the photon spheres exist.
-They have applied it to the Reissner-Nordstr\"{o}m naked singularity spacetime with $q^2/m^2=1.05$ but they do not show the explicit forms of $\bar{c}$ and $\bar{d}$.
+However, we use the form of Eq.(\ref{eq:2}) so that we make the error small as well as Ref.~\cite{Shaikh:2019itn}.} They have applied it to the Reissner-Nordstr\"{o}m naked singularity spacetime with $q^2/m^2=1.05$ but they do not show the explicit forms of $\bar{c}$ and $\bar{d}$.

-On this paper, we investigate the details of the gravitational lensing in the strong deflection limits~$b\rightarrow b_\mathrm{m}-0$ and $b\rightarrow b_\mathrm{m}+0$ in the the Reissner-Nordstr\"{o}m naked singularity spacetime with the antiphoton sphere and the photon sphere, i.e., with $1<q/m<2\sqrt{2}/3$ by using methods in Refs.~\cite{Bozza:2002zj,Tsukamoto:2016jzh,Shaikh:2019itn,Tsukamoto:2021caq}.
+On this paper, we investigate the details of the gravitational lensing in the strong deflection limits~$b\rightarrow b_\mathrm{m}-0$ and $b\rightarrow b_\mathrm{m}+0$ in the Reissner-Nordstr\"{o}m naked singularity spacetime with the antiphoton sphere and the photon sphere with $1<q/m<3/(2\sqrt{2})$ by using methods in Refs.~\cite{Bozza:2002zj,Tsukamoto:2016jzh,Shaikh:2019itn,Tsukamoto:2021caq}.
 We obtain the exact forms of not only the factor $\bar{a}$ and the term $\bar{b}$ in Eq.~(\ref{eq:1}) but also the factor $\bar{c}$ and the term $\bar{d}$ in Eq.~(\ref{eq:2}) and we apply it to a supermassive black hole candidate at the center of our galaxy to calculate observables.

 This paper is organized as follows.
 We investigate the deflection angle in the Reissner-Nordstr\"{o}m spacetime in Sec.~II.
 And we consider the one and observables in the strong deflection limits in Secs.~III and IV, respectively.
 We give a conclusion in Sec V. We review a weak-field approximation very shortly in appendix A. We use the units in which the light speed and Newton's constant are unity.